The mechanism of electrical conduction in glassy semiconductors: Comparison with available experiments

-Here $\Delta c_p^\text{(max)}$ is the peak value of the excess heat capacity $\Delta c_p = T (\partial s_c/\partial T)$ of the liquid relative to the frozen glass, as determined using the same protocol as that for the $\sigma(T)$ measurements.
-During melting, $\Delta c_p$ undergoes a (smeared) jump from zero to a positive value and, then, gradually declines with temperature.
-The latter gradual decline is often preceded by a sharp peak, whose height is the greater, the more slowly the glass had been prepared~\cite{doi:10.1111/j.1151-2916.1977.tb15488.x}, see illustration in \cref{sigmaT}, inset (c).
-The overshoot, if any, comes about because glasses are the more stable the more slowly they are prepared~\cite{LW_aging, L_AP}.
-Consequently, we expect that the jump in the apparent activation energy $E^\ddagger$ will exhibit a range of values depending on the detailed preparation protocol.
+During melting of a frozen glass, $\Delta c_p(T)$ undergoes a (smeared) jump from zero to a positive value and, then, gradually declines with temperature.
+The latter gradual decline is often preceded by a sharp peak, see illustration in Fig.~\ref{sigmaT}, inset (c).
+This peak-like overshoot, if any, comes about because glasses are away-from-equilibrium systems that relax toward the lowest free-energy state pertinent to the ambient temperature~\cite{LW_aging, SWultimateFate, L_AP}.
+The height $\Delta c_p^\text{(max)}$ of the peak is the greater, the more slowly the glass had been prepared and/or the longer the prepared glass had been allowed to age~\cite{doi:10.1111/j.1151-2916.1977.tb15488.x}.
 By construction,

+the equality pertaining to a freshly made glass that was made relatively quickly, see a concrete example in SI.
+Eq.~(\ref{Edjump}) thus indicates that the jump in the apparent activation energy $E^\ddagger$ will exhibit a range of values depending on the extent of aging, samples undergone more aging corresponding to greater values of $E^\ddagger$.